Eryops1/cooccurrences/README.md

 ![](figures/fig1_V2.png "Data and Processing")

-## How to use this repository
+## Desription of content & How to use

+If you decide to use code or data from this repo, please refer simply to the publication [doi will be inserted once published]

 You can simply download the entire repository and use the derived datasets included here to explore data, analysis, results, and figures - those are scripts 03 and 04.
 For scripts 01 and 02, a second repository with the occupancy probability data is necessary.
 These are provided separately both for peer review and eventually publication.
-Link to this data repository is provided in the manuscript file.
+Link to this data repository is provided in the manuscript file and will be added here once it goes public.

 Following is a list of files included in the repository: